Richi4590/SCO_VR_Lightsaber_Training/README.md

 This is a small simple XR Lightsaber Parrying Mini-Game I made during my Master's Degree of Interactive Media in 2025.

 - Laser's can only be parried and not reflected back to something!
-- You have three lives when pressing a coloured button
+- You have three lives when pressing a colored button

 Button color overviews:
 - Red: 360° drone movement, normal drone shooting and travel speed